- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 Google releases regular updates in the form of Chromium builds that address its existing issues and vulnerabilities.

-It’s a good idea to install these updates once a month to ensure that your browser is up-to-date with the latest version.
+It’s a good idea to install these updates monthly to ensure that your browser is up-to-date with the latest version.

 7. Reset Google Chrome

 - Click the three vertical dots on the top right corner and select Settings.

 - Select the Advanced option from the left, and after it expands, click on Reset and clean up.

 - Choose Restore settings to their original defaults.

 - Now you only have to click on Reset settings.